prydin/opamp-frontend-class-ab/README.md

 The schematic and PCB layout are free to use as you please, but bear in mind that it's only undergone a bare minimum of testing!
 Build at your own risk!

 ## Credits and acknowledgements
 There were several people involved in the creation of this design.
-If you're not mentioned and feel you should be, just dd your name and issue a PR!
+If you're not mentioned and feel you should be, just add your name and issue a PR!

 ## Schematic
 ![Schematic](images/schematic.png)